Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 The **Lens Settings** section in the **Cameras** panel provides synchronized controls for camera properties:

 - **Camera Type**: Perspective or Orthographic projection
-- **Focal Length**: Lens focal length in millimeters (synchronized across all cameras)
+- **Focal Length / Orthographic Scale**: The label changes dynamically based on camera type
+  - Shows "Focal Length" (in millimeters) when camera type is Perspective
+  - Shows "Orthographic Scale" when camera type is Orthographic
+  - The correct property is synchronized across all cameras
 - **Resolution X / Y**: Render resolution synchronized across all cameras and applied to scene render settings
 - **Shift X / Y**: Camera shift values
+  - **Sync Shift X** and **Sync Shift Y**: Independent toggles for horizontal and vertical shift synchronization
-  - When **Sync Shift** is enabled: all cameras share the same shift values
+  - When sync is enabled for an axis: all cameras share the same shift value for that axis
-  - When **Sync Shift** is disabled: each camera can have individual shift values (shown in the Camera List)
+  - When sync is disabled for an axis: each camera can have individual shift values for that axis (shown in the Camera List)
 - **Clip Start / End**: Near and far clipping distances

 All lens settings are automatically applied to cameras when: